Outbound network and FQDN rules for Azure Kubernetes Service (AKS) clusters

 If you choose to block/not allow these FQDNs, the nodes will only receive OS updates when you do a node image upgrade or cluster upgrade.
 Keep in mind that Node Image Upgrades also come with updated packages including security fixes.

-AKS addons and integrations
+AKS features, addons, and integrations

 Microsoft Defender for Containers